-This one didn't occur to me until nearly 20 years after the initial release of the film.
+This one didn't occur to me until nearly twenty years after the initial release of the film.
 When the gang gets to lunchtime, Bender immediately goes around asking people what they've got for lunch and ridiculing the stuff they've got.
 He then moves off to sit somewhere else.
 He doesn't eat lunch.
 On reflection, given he's basically from an abusive household, of course they wouldn't have packed his lunch for him.
-That's why he fronts the other about their lunches—he's trying to distract them from the fact he hasn't got any.
+That's why he fronts the other about their lunches—he's trying to distract them from the fact that he hasn't got any.

 Why couldn't Bender pack his own lunch?

-The ironic echo used in the movie "You don't even count.
-You could disappear forever, and it wouldn't make any difference.
-You might as well not even exist at this school."
+The Ironic Echo used in the movie "You don't even count.
+If you disappeared forever, it wouldn't make any difference.
+You may as well not even exist at this school."
 First in the beginning of the movie Andy says it to Bender.
 If you watch Judd Nelson's face, you can see some hurt that, now that I think about it, is very much intentional.
 So Bender fires something back and they all move on.
 Next, near the end of the movie when Bender sarcastically makes fun of Claire's lipstick-talent-thingy.
 Andy scolds Bender for saying such mean things.
-Then Bender repeats what Andy had said to him, first to point out how hypocritical he is for even saying that, but then you realize "it really did hurt Bender, what Andy said.
+Then Bender repeats what Andy had said to him, first to point out how hypocritical he is for even saying that, but then you realize it really did hurt Bender, what Andy previously said.
 It doesn't matter how tough you may or may not be, words tend to stick and hurt and last.
-Almost Freudian excuse like, but it brings it back to Bender always crying out for attention.
+Almost Freudian Excuse-like, but it brings it back to Bender always crying out for attention.
 He wants people to notice if he is there or not, if he is okay; it's human nature.
-And the only way he knows how is to act out and be a total jerks!"
+And the only way he knows how is to act out and be a total jerk!

 Consider what the movie says about the prestigious/successful: Claire's parents are rich, but they're also divorcing and emotionally abusing their daughter, who is unhappy and upset because of the position her peers force her into.
 The principal evidently doesn't like his job, despite the fact that principal is quite a respected position.
 Carl, who was once his class's Man of the Year, is a janitor.
 Brian's parents force him to work hard, not caring about how much stress he's under, and Andy's father has alienated his son to the point that Andy wants to give up a sport he's good at so his father will leave him alone.
 From this, the underlying message of the film might well be construed as 'Success/riches/prestige don't equal happiness, so don't force yourself or others to achieve them'.